The First Lie and Its Implications for Christians

 Because Satan, as the father of lies, apparently told himself the first lie, before he told any to anyone else.

-Isaiah 14:12-15 states,
+Isaiah 14:12-15 states:

-Why did Satan tell himself this?
+Why did Satan tell himself what he did?

 We can pick up the story in Ezekiel 28:12-17,